Naragasooran: Development

-In February 2017, Karthik Naren announced their second project, a spin off to his "thriller trilogy" which began with Dhuruvangal Pathinaaru.
-In a report from The Times of India, Naren stated that the film is an "intense suspense drama that is set against the backdrop of a mountain range".
+In February 2017, Karthick Naren announced their second project, a spin off to his "thriller trilogy" which began with Dhuruvangal Pathinaaru.
+In an interview with The Times of India, Naren stated that the film is an "intense suspense drama that is set against the backdrop of a mountain range".
 The very same day, Gautham Vasudev Menon announced their collaboration with Naren, by funding the project in his Ondraga Entertainment banner along with Badri Kasthuri.

 Casting

-Initially Arvind Swami and Naga Chaitanya were reported to appear in the film as parallel leads, with the latter making his Tamil debut. but Chaitanya opted out of the project due to schedule conflicts, and Sundeep Kishan being brought on board for the project.
+Initially Arvind Swami and Naga Chaitanya were reported to appear in the film as parallel leads, with the latter making his Tamil debut.
+But Chaitanya opted out of the project due to schedule conflicts, and Sundeep Kishan being brought on board for the project.
 In May 2017, Shriya Saran and Indrajith Sukumaran were reported to appear in pivotal roles.
 Aathmika was reported to play another female lead in the project, bagging her second film in Tamil, after her debut in Meesaya Murukku (2017).
 Sukumaran was reported to appear the role of a cop, while Kishen's character is reported to have negative shades.

 Filming

 The film's first look poster, featuring the names of the lead cast was released on 18 June 2017.
 Naren eventually planned to start the shoot the film in June or July 2017.
 However, the film began production on 16 September 2017.
-Shooting was filmed extensively in and around Ooty, and was wrapped up in November 2017, within a span of 41 days.
+Shooting was filmed extensively in and around Ooty and Kodaikanal.
+Minor portions were shot in Idukki. and was wrapped up in November 2017, within a span of 41 days.